-The cloud data center architecture improved the performance and scale of applications in general.
-The cloud platform allows rapid distribution of IT resources to create an application-centric service model.
-In the AI era, the applications are consuming unprecedented amounts of data and the cloud data center architecture is augmented with necessary performance innovations to handle the load.
-Seamlessly introducing these innovations along with new AI applications can be tricky in an existing cloud data center.
-Understanding how to efficiently process data based on the needs of AI applications is a key focus area.
-Orchestrating the flow of data between the storage and computing resources of the applications is a critical success factor.
+Cloud The cloud data centers improve center architecture improved the performance of these applications.
+Cloud data centers are designed to and scale and act more like a service support center.
+They are application-centric and use the of applications in general.
+The cloud platform to quickly distribute allows rapid distribution of IT resources.
+While to create an application-centric service model.
+In the AI era, the applications are consuming unprecedented amounts of data and the cloud data centers are application centric, they are founded on bigcenter architecture is augmented with necessary performance innovations to handle the load.
+Seamlessly introducing these innovations along with new AI applications can be tricky in an existing cloud data as shown in Figure 3.

+So, within data centers, understandingcenter.
+Understanding how to efficiently process data based on the needs of differentAl applications is a key focus area.
+Data centers must know where to reserveOrchestrating the flow of data between the storage to efficiently transmit the data to the and computing engines resources of the applications is a critical success factor.